 For a healthy adult, if supplements are used, they should generally be taken at levels close to the RDI.
 High-dose supplements should not be taken unless recommended under medical advice.

-Taking vitamin and mineral supplements should be viewed as a short-term measure.
+Taking vitamin and mineral supplements is a short-term measure.
 The long-term use of some high-dose supplements can lead to symptoms of toxicity.
 If you feel that you could be lacking in certain vitamins and minerals, it may be better to look at changing your diet and lifestyle rather than reaching for supplements.
+If you need help, see your doctor or a dietitian.

 Where to get help